Celebrate the people, the manufacturing processes, and the technology used to make everyday objects in our world at How People Make Things.

 Cut – Sculpt a block of wax, create a paper horse with a die cutter, and operate a real 3-axis mill

-Mold – See how the injection molding process works and make a token to take home
+Mold – See how the injection molding process works with a mold filling machine

 Deform – Flatten a penny and change a straight piece of wire into a spring